 Gwen was excited when she saw St Mary Axe.
 The building – also known as ‘the Gherkin‘ – had featured in a book her teacher had read to her class.
-We also had fun spotting St Paul’s Cathedal, which still stood out in the citiscape, even though it’s now surrounded by many other, much taller buildings.
+We also had fun spotting St Paul’s Cathedral, which stood out in the citiscape, even though it’s now surrounded by many other, much taller buildings.

-I’ve been on the London Eye a few times since it was built for London’s Millennium celebrations in 2000.
-A new feature this time round was the free 4D experience, inside the ticket hall.
-At only four minutes long, the film is short.
-But the whole thing is infused with the merry, multicultural spirit of London that the city’s long-term residents know well.
-As spectators stand on platforms in front of the screen, watching an image of the London Eye, a seagull soars high above the river.
-The 3D goggles make him look close enough to touch.
-A colourful dragon from Chinese New Year roars in your face, children blow bubbles that pop when they reach you (you can actually feel them), and at the end, ‘real’ snow begins to fall.
+We waited outside a large set of doors, and were then ushered into a small auditorium.
+As we stood on platforms in front of the screen, watching an image of the London Eye, a seagull soared high above the river.
+The 3D goggles made him look close enough to touch.
+A colourful dragon from Chinese New Year roared in our faces, children blew bubbles that popped when they reached us (we could actually feel them), and at the end, ‘real’ snow began to fall.